nutanix-japan/Karbon_Monitoring_Logging_Material/explore/explore.rst

 Prometheus Operator
 ++++++++++++++++++++

-As we already know kubernetes has resources like deployments and daemonsets (not limited to) for managing stateless applications, Operators are kubernetes extensions that will allow for stateful applications to be managed.
+As we already know Kubernetes has resources like deployments and daemonsets (not limited to) for managing stateless applications, Operators are kubernetes extensions that will allow for stateful applications to be managed.
 As stateful applications need more domain specific knowledge of scaling, upgrading and reconfiguring, operators provide a way of doing this.

 Operators can be developed individually or obtained from a community maintaining these.